 About

-Skylar Warren is a composer, hornist, improviser, and educator.
+Skylar Warren is a composer, hornist, improviser, conductor, and educator.
 He is a leader in his communities, and an avid new music advocate dedicated to creating inclusive spaces for musicians to collaborate.
 From 2024-25, he served as vice-president of the 28/78 New Music Collective, and a conductor and artistic director for the Pacific Repertoire Orchestra, both based in Stockton, CA.